bmuschko/ckad-crash-course/exercises/04-creating-securitycontext/instructions.md

 # Exercise 4

-In this exercise, you will
+In this exercise, you will create a Pod that defines a filesystem group ID as security context.
+Based on this security context, you'll create a new file and inspect the outcome of the file creation based on the rule defined earlier.

 ## Creating a Security Context for a Pod